 The term[1] controlled substance refers to a drug whose use is regulated by the law.
 Some substances, such as heroin and cocaine, are illegal in all situations.
 Others require a prescription[2], such as oxycodone and morphine.

 The reason why the use of these chemicals and drugs is under strict government monitoring is potential addiction and abuse.
-If they charge you for possession, don’t hesitate to contact our attorneys.
+If you are charged with possession of a controlled substance, don’t hesitate to contact our attorneys.
 Our team has extensive experience and expertise in dealing with drug crimes, which can help build the best defense for your case.

 What Is Possession of a Controlled Substance?

-According to state laws, there are two different possessions.
+According to California drug laws, there are two different possessions.
 The first one is simple possession, which indicates you had the drug for personal use.
 Your charges could also indicate possession with intent to sell, which implies you planned to sell the substance.

-If a police officer finds you with a drug listed among the Schedule drugs, you’ll probably be charged with possession of a controlled substance.
+If a police officer finds you with a drug listed among the Schedule drugs[3], you’ll probably be charged with possession of a controlled substance.
 Simple possession could be an infraction, which means a fine is the only possible penalty.
-If they classify it as a misdemeanor, it could be jail time and a fine.
-Depending on the substance quantity, type, and prior convictions, substance possession could be a felony.
+If they classify it as a misdemeanor, it could be up to a year of jail time and a fine.
+Depending on the substance quantity, type, and prior convictions, substance possession could be a felony[4].

 How Does California Classify Controlled Substances?

-In the United States, there’s a Controlled Substances Act on a federal level.
+The United States has a Controlled Substances Act[5] on a federal level.
 However, the states also have the right to create lists of Schedule drugs.

 According to the California Health and Safety Code, you’ll find five categories of scheduled substances:

-• Schedule V. These has the lowest abuse and addiction risk and wide use in the medical community.
+- Schedule V. These have the lowest abuse and addiction risk and wide use in the medical community.
 Motofen, Lomotil, and even some cough medications are in this group.

 What Are the Penalties for Drug Possession in California?

 The penalties vary on the type and quantity of the drug, your intent with it, and other aggravating circumstances.
 For example, the penalty for possession of drug paraphernalia in California could be up to six months of jail time.
-Depending on your specific case, you might have eligibility for a diversion program.
+You might be eligible for a diversion program[9] depending on your specific case.

 The only way you could legally have a controlled substance on you is if you have a valid prescription and the amount within the specified range.
-Otherwise, you could be facing a charge under the drug crime law in California.
+Otherwise, you could be facing a charge for drug possession under the California drug laws.

 Depending on the details, you could be facing charges for the following:

-• Joint possession.
+- Joint possession.
 It happens if multiple persons have access to the drug.
-For example, that occurs at parties or when two people are driving in the car.
+For example, joint possession of drugs occurs at parties or when two people are driving in a car.
 If nobody wants to admit the drug is theirs, everyone involved gets a joint possession charge.

 You can legally possess up to 28.5 grams[11] for recreational use in the State of California.
 The only condition is that you need to be at least 21 years old.
 It’s also unlawful to possess marijuana on K-12 school grounds[12] while classes are in session.